Defective Coloring on Classes of Perfect Graphs: Algorithms on Cographs

 We now present an algorithm that solves \DC\ in polynomial time on cographs if $\D$ is bounded.
 Before we proceed, let us sketch the main ideas behind the algorithm.
 Given a $(\C,\D)$-coloring $c$ of a graph $G$, we define the \emph{type} of a color class $i$, as the pair of two integers $(s_i,d_i)$ where $s_i:=\min\{|c^{-1}(i)|, \D+1\}$ and $d_i$ is the maximum degree of $G[c^{-1}(i)]$.
 In other words, the type of a color class is characterized by its size (up to value $\D+1$) and the maximum deficiency of any of its vertices.
 We observe that there are at most $(\D+1)^2$ possible types in a valid $(\C,\D)$-coloring, because $s_i$ only takes values in $\{1,\ldots,\D+1\}$ and $d_i$ in $\{0,\ldots,\D\}$.

 We can now define the \emph{signature} of a coloring $c$ as a tuple which contains one element for every possible color type $(s,d)$.
 This element is the number of color classes in $c$ that have type $(s,d)$, and hence is a number in $\{0,\ldots,\C\}$.
 We can conclude that there are at most $(\C+1)^{(\D+1)^2}$ possible signatures that a valid $(\C,\D)$-coloring can have.
-Our algorithm will maintain a binary table which states for each possible signature if the current graph admits a $(\C,\D)$-coloring with this signature.
+Our algorithm will work via dynamic programming, using the fact that any cograph can be seen as a union or join of two of its induced subgraphs.
+We therefore analyze a given cograph into its constituent subgraphs in this way (obtaining a binary tree) and for each such graph we will construct a binary table which states for each possible signature if the current graph admits a $(\C,\D)$-coloring with this signature.
 The obstacle now is to describe a procedure which, given two such tables for graphs $G_1,G_2$ is able to generate the table of admissible signatures for their union and their join.
+If we do this we can inductively compute such a table for all intermediate graphs used in the construction of the input graph $G$ and eventually for $G$ itself.